puzzle/amm-techlab/content/en/docs/02.0/2.1/containerize.md

 “Quarkus is a Kubernetes Native Java stack tailored for GraalVM & OpenJDK HotSpot, crafted from the best of breed Java libraries and standards.
 Also focused on developer experience, making things just work with little to no configuration and allowing to do live coding.” - [quarkus.io](https://quarkus.io/)
 {{% /alert %}}

 In short, Quarkus brings a framework built upon JakartaEE standards to build microservices in the Java environment.
-Per default Quarkus comes with full CDI integration, RESTeasy-JAX-RS, dev mode and many more features.
+Per default, Quarkus comes with full CDI integration, RESTeasy-JAX-RS, dev mode and many more features.

-If you wanna know more about quarkus, you can checkout our [Puzzle Quarkus Techlab](https://puzzle.github.io/quarkus-techlab/)
+If you wanna know more about Quarkus, you can checkout our [Puzzle Quarkus Techlab](https://puzzle.github.io/quarkus-techlab/)

-The source code of our quarkus applications is available on github:
+The source code of our Quarkus applications is available on Github:

 * [Consumer](https://github.com/puzzle/quarkus-techlab-data-consumer)
 * [Producer](https://github.com/puzzle/quarkus-techlab-data-producer)